 What is a rock?

-A rock is basically a mixture of different minerals bonded together in a lump.
-Rocks are commonly defined and grouped by how they are formed.
+A rock is a mixture of different minerals bonded together in a lump.
+We usually describe and classify rocks by how they are formed.

-Every minute of every hour of every day, particles of gravel, sand, mud, silt, even dead animals and plants are being transported into bodies of water and deposited there.
-They are the mud at the bottom of a lake and the sand under the sea.
+Particles (tiny pieces) of gravel, sand, mud, silt, dead animals and plants are constantly moving into stretches of water and being deposited there.
+They form something called the 'sediment', which is the mud at the bottom of a lake and the sand under the sea.